In this Excel Vba tutorial article, I will explain how to use the While Wend loop in Excel VBA Code.

 For I = 1 to N

-In this loop it will run the process for N number of times.
+In this loop, it will run the process for a N number of times.

-Now sometimes we have certain condition so that we must keep the loop running as many times till the condition is not true, here comes the While Wend loop:
+Now sometimes we have a certain condition, so we must keep the loop running as many times as possible till the condition is not true.
+Here comes the While Wend loop:

-It will keep running till condition is true:
+It will keep running till the condition is true:

 First, the While condition is tested.